js-widgets/js-widgets/README.md

 ## Upload the registry
 Once have everything compiled you will need to upload the generated files to a server of you choice (read some suggestions further below).
 The `/dist/registry.json` will contain all the info your CMS will need to embed the JS app.

-For instance, I can have CI upload it to my personal server after finishing compilation.
+For instance, I can have GitHub Actions upload it to my personal server after finishing compilation.
 It could end up in https://static.mateuaguilo.com/widgets/registry.json.
 This URL is all your CMS needs to discover all the available apps and allow you to embed them anywhere.

 ## Widget Registry boilerplate
 Our recommendation is to fork [this project](https://github.com/js-widgets/widget-registry-boilerplate) and start from there.
 The Widget Registry boilerplate contains: